Pollen Counts in Washington, DC

 Air Quality

-Today's air quality index is expected to be moderate with an index of 51.
-In the coming days, the air quality index is expected to improve to 48 (considered good) on Thursday and then worsen to 54 (moderate) on Saturday.
+Today's air quality index is expected to be moderate with an index of 66.
+In the coming days, the air quality index is expected to worsen to 70 (considered moderate) on Saturday and then improve to 60 (moderate) on Sunday.

 Download SVG